By Patrick A. Trottier (emerging and ongoing)

 - Norms – when a ‘determinate’ becomes a ‘continuous pattern’.
 Norms themselves do emerge and evolve.

-- Tipping Point – the point at which a series of ‘influencers’ becomes ‘pattern influencers’ significant enough to cause ‘novel forms’ and possible determinates.
+- Tipping Point – the point at which a series of ‘influencers’ becomes ‘pattern influencers’ significant enough to manifest ‘novel forms’ and possible determinates.

-- Diversity – heterogeneity, a range of different attractors and influencing patterns that may or may not become novel forms and possible determinates.
+- Diversity – heterogeneity, a range of different but interrelated attractors / relators and influencing patterns that may or may not become novel forms and possible determinates.

 - Law of Emergent Transforming: